LinkedInLearning/react-advanced-code-challenges-6050004/README.md

-# COURSENAME
+# React: Advanced Code Challenges
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `React: Advanced Code Challenges`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![lil-thumbnail-url]